francois2metz/recallme/README.md

 ## Why?

-Because I want a standalone library to allowing to repeat an action *a la* erlang.
+Because I want a standalone library to allowing to repeat an action if an error occurs.

-## TODO

-* Introduce a `delay` fun.

 ## License